 In memoriam Miroslav Šimandl, 1954-2015

-Born on January 6, 1954, in Ledce, Czechoslovakia, he received his M.Sc.
-(Dipl.
-Ing.) degree in Control Engineering in 1978 and Ph.D.
-(C.Sc.) degree in Technical Cybernetics in 1984, both from the Institute of Technology in Pilsen, Czechoslovakia.
+Prof. Miroslav Simandl (January 6, 1954 - March 23, 2015) received his Ing.
+(MSc) degree in Control Engineering in 1978 and CSc.
+(PhD) degree in Technical Cybernetics in 1984, both from the Institute of Technology in Pilsen, Czechoslovakia.
 In the period 1978-1992, he held various research and teaching positions at the Institute of Technology in Pilsen.
 In the period 1993-2001, he was an associate professor, and since 2002 he held the position of professor at the Department of Cybernetics, Faculty of Applied Sciences, University of West Bohemia, Pilsen, Czech Republic.
 Since 2011, he was the vice-rector for research and development at the University of West Bohemia and head of the research team “Identification and Decision Making under Uncertainty” at the European Centre of Excellence NTIS at the University of West Bohemia.